godotengine/godot-docs/classes/class_vehiclewheel.rst

 - :ref:`float<class_float>` **get_skidinfo** **(** **)** const

 Returns a value between 0.0 and 1.0 that indicates whether this wheel is skidding.
-0.0 is not skidding, 1.0 means the wheel has lost grip.
+0.0 is skidding (the wheel has lost grip, e.g. icy terrain), 1.0 means not skidding (the wheel has full grip, e.g. dry asphalt road).

 .. _class_VehicleWheel_method_is_in_contact: